fracpete/python-pulseaudio-profiles/README.md

   --config NAME_OR_FILE
-                        the file (or config name) to load the profile from, outputs it to stdout if not provided
+                        the file (or config name) to load the profile from, outputs it to stdout if not provided --volume              whether to set the (average) volume across all channels
 ```